hzeller/bant/README.md

 #### compilation-db

-Creates a compilation db used by `clang-tidy` or `clangd`.
-Is not exactly outputting all the options bazel would use, so less accurate than tools that make use of bazel actions.
-Still nice as it does not need to reach into bazel magic.
+Creates a compilation db that can be used by `clang-tidy` or `clangd`.
+**Experimental** right now.
+It is not exactly emitting all the options bazel would use, and is missing virtual includes (provided by `cc_library()` with `include_prefix`) so less accurate than tools that make use of bazel actions.

 ```bash
   bant compilation-db > compile_commands.json